-Digital signing makes digital contract management complete
+Digital signing is what makes digital contract management complete

 - 1. What expectations do customers have today?